 The workhouse's location and layout can be seen on the 1908 map below.

 During the First World War, 40 beds in the infirmary were given over for the care of military casualties.
 In addition, 20 pauper inmates were taken in from the Wirral Union workhouse which was also being used as a military hospital.
-In September 1918, the casual wards, which had been closed down the previous year, were used to accommodate 10 German prisoners of war who were employed in agricultural work in the area.
+In September 1918, the casual ward in Congleton, which had been closed the previous year, were used to accommodate 10 German prisoners of war who were employed in agricultural work in the area.

 During the 1920s, the use of the infirmary as a general and maternity hospital gradually increased.
 Then, with the abolition of the workhouse system in 1930, it became officially known as Congleton Public Assistance Institution.
 During the 1930s, the hospital became mainly used for geriatric care and took on the name Arclid Hospital.

 Arclid Hospital closed in the spring of 1993 and the buildings all demolished.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.